apathor/cz/README.md

 Some line selection tools run only in the terminal and others are graphical - cz uses a tool appropriate for the situation.

-Cz also acts as a framework for pluggable line selection based applications.
+Cz implements a plugin system.
+Each plugin defines a set of lines which to select and templates to use the selection.

 Included are over 250 plugins covering a variety of use cases.
-For example:
+For example with some of the included plugins you can select from:

   - items from [bash's built-in
     completion](https://www.gnu.org/software/bash/manual/bash.html#Programmable-Completion-Builtins-1)